 - Remain positive.
 When you arrive at the hospital, be as positive as you can and smile if it is appropriate.
 Don't share negative past experiences in the hospital, or you may frighten your friend or family member who is in the hospital.

 - Don't go empty-handed.
-Bring the patient a card, gift, or a bouquet of flowers to help cheer up the patient.
+Bring the patient a card, gift, or a bouquet to help cheer up the patient.
 Leaving something for the person to enjoy later may help keep her spirits up after all the visitors have left.